 - Work with the session to provide for the life and ministry of the congregation

 - Administrative work including supervision of other staff persons

 - Staff support for programs and committees of the congregation

-Interim pastors will help the session provide for continuity of essential programs, and may assist the session in assessing needs for changes in programs and ministries of the congregation.
+Interim/Transitional pastors will help the session provide for continuity of essential programs, and may assist the session in assessing needs for changes in programs and ministries of the congregation.

 NOTE: Participants may attend Weeks 1 and 2 at different sites, providing 6 months elapse between Weeks 1 and 2.
 This allows participants to complete the Practicum requirements for week 2.
 Contact specific sites for additional information and registration.

 Click here to download a listing of the dates and sites in PDF format.
 Updated 4/5/2017.